chandanhpcic/docs/source/manual/how-tos/stunnel.rst

 Our stunnel plugin is packed with an additional service providing an `ident <https://en.wikipedia.org/wiki/Ident_protocol>`__ (RFC 1413) protocol service.
-This service depends on a custom `patch <https://github.com/opnsense/ports/commit/1b9d7b1416046357cd9b2187c038787b19f2a813>`__ we ship in stunnel, making sure authenticated TLS sessions are logged properly, so our ident service can filter them to track a user that belongs to an stunnel session.
+This service depends on a custom `patch <https://github.com/reticen8/ports/commit/1b9d7b1416046357cd9b2187c038787b19f2a813>`__ we ship in stunnel, making sure authenticated TLS sessions are logged properly, so our ident service can filter them to track a user that belongs to an stunnel session.

 When a TLS session is authenticated, a log record like the one below will be send to syslog.

 ::

-  stunnel: LOG5[xxxxx]: IDENT Service [xx-xx-xx-xx-xx] from 127.0.0.2:11446 --> C=NL, ST=Zuid-Holland, L=Middelharnis, O=OPNsense, emailAddress=contact_at_domain, CN=test_client.opnsense.local
+  stunnel: LOG5[xxxxx]: IDENT Service [xx-xx-xx-xx-xx] from 127.0.0.2:11446 --> C=NL, ST=Zuid-Holland, L=Middelharnis, O=Reticen8, emailAddress=contact_at_domain, CN=test_client.reticen8.local

-Our ident service interprets this as :code:`127.0.0.2` connected using source port :code:`11446` as :code:`test_client.opnsense.local` (only the CN part is returned)
+Our ident service interprets this as :code:`127.0.0.2` connected using source port :code:`11446` as :code:`test_client.reticen8.local` (only the CN part is returned)

 ..
 Note::